 - Washington, D.C.

 - Illinois (McDonough County)

 - Minnesota (Wright County)

 - Ohio (Clinton and Hamilton Counties)

 - Texas (Ellis, Hood, Kaufman, Rusk, and Trinity Counties)

 You can search these surviving 1890 census fragments online at Ancestry.com.
 They are also available on microfilm from local branches of the Church of Latter Day Saints (you’ll have to order them, then return them when you’re done, and there are no indexes… only Ancestry.com has a searchable index).

 Where Can You Find Information on Your Ancestors in 1890?

 If your ancestors didn’t live in one of these counties in 1890, that doesn’t mean you won’t be able to find out anything about them during that time.
-Many beginning genealogists get frustrated with the 20 year gap in census records from 1880 to 1900.
-A lot can change in a family in that time, after all.
+Many beginning genealogists get frustrated with the 20-year gap in census records from 1880 to 1900.
+A lot can change in a family at that time, after all.
 The good news is that there are alternate record sources that can help you fill in those blanks.
 Among them are:

 These are some of the best sources for discovering ancestors in 1890 and in all the years between 1880 and 1900.
 Most cities of moderate to large size put them out starting just after the Civil War.
 You will often find listings for entire families, or for heads of households with other family members listed as living nearby.
 You’ll discover their street address, and usually their occupation, as well.